ismagarcia/me/index.md

 #### Parallel spatial data structures for interactive rendering
 ![Octocat](assets/img/phd_thesis_2012_caption.png){:width="128px"} PhD Thesis, October 2012 <a href="https://www.tdx.cat/bitstream/handle/10803/107998/tigf.pdf?sequence=8&isAllowed=y">[pdf]</a>
 <div class="publicationabstract">
-The focus of our study is to design and provide time- and space-efficient parallel data structures and algorithms for real-time rendering applications.
+The focus of our study is to design and provide time- and space-efficient parallel data structures and algorithms for real-time rendering and general-purpose GPU applications.

 A large number of operations in computer graphics are concerned with the process of collecting spatial data in a computer’s memory, in such a way that the information can be subsequently recovered as quickly as possible in order to be processed and generate a screen image in real-time.
 In this context, it is important to retain and organize the spatial data in such a way that fast retrieval and evaluation are possible.